emileae/turbulentflux/content/_index.md

 type: home
 sections:
   - title: Why we exist
-    body: <p>The Oil and Gas industry. stands on the edge of a new frontier.
+    body: <p>The Oil and Gas industry stands on the edge of a new frontier.
 Digital transformation is continuously changing how we operate, and as digitalization increases, we expect reduced workforces to take on greater workloads.
 It’s expected that we deliver more and better with fewer